 What kinds of “access doors” are open on your device, and which kind of viruses can pass through?
 Practically none, as long as you have activated a firewall and installed antivirus software.

 - Use antivirus software and activate its automatic update function.

 - You should periodically check your device for virus infections by running a complete system check.

 - Activate the firewall that comes with your Windows or macOS before you connect your device to the Internet or another network.

 Use antivirus software and a firewall, which is continuously kept updated with automated updates so that you are always protected against the latest risks.

-Windows 10 is supplied with a firewall, and their “Windows Defender” antivirus software is activated by default.
+Windows 10 and Windows 11 are supplied with a firewall, and their “Windows Defender” antivirus software is activated by default.
 This ensures you are perfectly protected.

 To use additional protective functions, such as a parental control content filter, you can also use any of the following list of products (which is not comprehensive), sometimes even free of charge: